mdonertas/TK_ImmuneAging_MultiOmics/README.md

 # Helper functions/data

+## Gene ID & Orthology mapping

 In order to use the same database and package versions for geneID conversions and orthology mapping across scripts, we obtained gene IDs and orthologs from Ensembl database using a small wrapper R package called [dataCollectR](https://github.com/mdonertas/dataCollectR) (in ./scripts/scRNAseq/02-seurat.R).
 Mapping between multiple type of gene IDs (gene external name, Ensembl Gene ID, Entrez Gene ID, Gene Biotype, and gene descriptions) and orthology mapping between human and *N. furzeri* genes were obtained on 2022.02.17 using biomaRt R Package (v2.50.2) (@durinck2009).
 These data are available under (`./data/processed/helperdata/`).

+## Gene Ontology data

+For visualization of Gene ontology categories and testing the association between repair and replication and repair and immune activation, we compiled gene ontology - gene association data that takes the GO hierarchy into account and propagates the genes included in child terms to ancestors.
+We obtained the Gene Ontology (GO) and gene associations on 2022.04.07 using `GO.db`, `AnnotationDbi`, and `org.Hs.eg.db` packages in R (`./scripts/helperscripts/GO2Gene.R`).